Alzheimer’s, Spectators, and the Caregiver in the Crossfire

 “What business is it of yours?
 They got what they got from me, there’s nothing left to give.”

-That one click turned into:
+One click turned into:

-• agitation,
+agitation,

-• paranoia,
+paranoia,

-• meltdown.
+meltdown.

-It forced the caregiver (me) to send a group text to the spectators:
+So I sent a group text to the spectators:

 “The alarm was set off twice due to agitation.
-Safety provisions will cause her unneeded stress but will have to be enforced if you continue to send her down this internet path.
+Safety provisions will cause her unneeded stress, but will have to be enforced if you continue to send her down this internet path.
 DO NOT test this warning or force changes that create this need.”

 “I do not fucking block anyone from anything.
 Accuse me again, I dare you.”